fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to exegesis and literature, Gabriel appeared to Mary, who was still young in age, in the form of a well-made man with a "shining face" and announced to her the birth of Jesus.
 After her immediate astonishment, she was reassured by the angel's answer that God has the power to do anything.
 The details of the conception are not discussed during these angelic visits, but elsewhere the Quran states (Quran 21:91) and 66:12) that God breathed "His Spirit" into Mary while she was chaste.

-According to the Quran, Mary was chosen twice by the Lord. `"O Mary!
-Verily Allah has chosen you and puriﬁed you and chosen you above the women of the worlds" (Quran 3:42)`; and the first choosing was her selection with glad tidings given to Imran.
+According to the Quran, Mary was chosen twice by the Lord.

+    "O Mary!
+Verily Allah has chosen you and puriﬁed you and chosen you above the women of the worlds" Quran, surah Aal-i-Imraan (The House of Imraan) 3:42

+and the first choosing was her selection with glad tidings given to Imran.
 The second was that she became pregnant without a man, so in this regard, she was chosen over all other women in the world.

 The Quran narrates the virgin birth of Jesus numerous times.
 In chapter 19 (Maryam), verses (ayat) 17–21, the annunciation is given, followed by the virgin birth in due course.
 Quran 3:47 also supports the virginity of Mary, revealing that `"no man has touched [her]"`.